 Encourage the pupils by sharing a motivational quote.
 Instead of boring cramming, evoke the anticipation of discoveries and expanded perspectives.
 Here’s an example from Creative QT and their funny Instagram message that got people to break a smile on their faces.

 Collaborate with Bloggers and Influencers

-You already know that collaborating with bloggers who already have a following is a terrific approach to reach a larger audience and establish trust in your business.
-In addition, securing a suitable partnership contract serves as an excellent advertisement for your company and allows you to get a broader audience quickly.
+You already know that collaborating with bloggers who already have a following is a terrific approach to reaching a larger audience and establishing trust in your business.
+In addition, securing a suitable partnership contract is an excellent advertisement for your company and allows you to get a broader audience quickly.